Code-Institute-Submissions/BitWise-Front-End_2/README.md

 The navbar has been fixed to the top of the page to allow the user easy access to all key pages.

-A color switch is provided as part of the navbar to allow users to change the colour scheme from light to dark.
+A colour switch is provided as part of the navbar to allow users to change the colour scheme from light to dark.

 <details>
       <summary style="font-weight:bold">Colour Switch Screenshots</summary>